platformsh/platformsh-docs/src/gettingstarted/local/lando.md

 # Using Lando for local development

 [Lando](https://github.com/lando/lando) is a container-based local development toolchain that plays nicely with Platform.sh.
-It is maintained by a 3rd party but is a viable option for most Platform.sh projects.
+It is maintained by [Tandem](https://thinktandem.io) but is a viable option for most Platform.sh projects.

 See the [Lando documentation](https://docs.lndo.io/) for installing and setting up Lando on your system.